-Halloween has a way of sneaking up on the best of us, leaving us without costumes, decorations and holiday-friendly treats.
+Halloween has a way of sneaking up, leaving us without costumes, decorations and holiday-friendly treats.
 But fear not!
-Consider some savvy Halloween hacks for procrastinators.
+Consider these savvy Halloween hacks for procrastinators.

-One of the best ways to make a stylish pumpkin in a hurry is to use your drill and several different sized drill bits.
+One of the best ways to make a stylish pumpkin in a hurry is to use your electric drill and several different-sized drill bits.

 First cut a hole in the top of the pumpkin and scrape out the contents.
 From there, you can make random polka dots by drilling through the pumpkin, or lines of holes, or holes in a zig-zag pattern.
 Whatever you like.
-Add a candle or battery-operated votive and — voila!
+Then, just add a candle or battery-operated votive.

-You could get fancier about it by following directions from HGTV.
-They recommend using strips of tape to guide you as you drill and switching out drill bits of different sizes to create patterns.
+You can get fancier about it by following directions from HGTV.
+The network recommends using strips of tape as a guide while you drill.
+Switch out drill bits of different sizes to create patterns.

 Alternatively, if you don’t even have time to hollow out a pumpkin, you can always paint them — or draw on them with markers.